falabrasil/lm-br/README.md

 - Beware you'll probably need at least 32 GB of RAM on your machine.
 Sparing some swap space is also advised.
-- You'll also need docker :whale: installed and running for G2P.
 - Evaluation is performed on the Portuguese portion of [Mozilla's Common Voice](https://commonvoice.mozilla.org/) dataset.
 - On Debian-based OS, `pkg-config`, `libaspell-dev`, and `libicu-dev` are